darceyferg/BIOL3070-Ferguson/Warm-up-mosquitoes-TEMPLATE.md

     ##
     ## Number of Fisher Scoring iterations: 2

-YES the House Finch has an effect by location positive +/-.
-Statistically significant association.

 ## **Interpretation of GLM**

-We saw a significant correlation between the location based on the the house finch’s effect.
-This could mean that the location of the house finch has a impact on the WNV spreading.
+We examined the correlation between the location the house finch blood meals with WNV were collected and the location of where the mosquitoes with the blood meals were collected.
+We saw a statistically significant correlation between the location the blood meal of the house finch was collected from and the containing of WNV in the blood meal.
+This means that there is association between WNV house finches and the location of the house finches are at.
+The limitation of this study is that there are not traps very abundantly throughout the area.
+Meaning we don’t have a narrowed down location to where we are collecting these WNV blood meals.
+However, there is still significance in where the blood meal from the house finch is collected and whether the blood meal contains WNV or not.

 # **DISCUSSION**

-Since we found a significant correlation between location and house finch being effective amplifier of WNV and that house finches had the most blood meals with WNV.
-Then we can theorize a correlation between house finch being a significant amplifying host of WNV in Salt Lake City.
-Some limitations could be the fact that we can only collect the mosquito data within a certain location with the mosquito catching boxes.
+The bar plot showed statistical significance in the amount of blood meals collected of house finches containing more often containing WNV compared to the other species of birds that blood meals were collected from.
+Even though the data was swayed towards the house finches because they are more prevelant we still see a large amount more containing WNV compared to the ones that do not.
+Then the generalized linear regression model had statistical significance in showing the amount of house finches containing WNV compared to the location they were collected from.
+This shows how not only do house finches have more WNV than other birds, but house finches whose blood from mosquitoes were collected in a certain area also contained more WNV.
+This shows us how the species of bird and location of blood meals collected from bird species plays an impact on the blood meals containing WNV.
+This could mean that there are certain properties in the house finch or in a certain location that causes WNV to be more able to be spread at that location.
+Even due to the limitations of the data not containing a very large variety of birds and being not very standardized on conditions mosquitoes are collected in, we still can not deny the correlation between house finches and there location when it comes to the spread of WNV.

 # **CONCLUSION**

-The house finch is an important amplifier of WNV in the Salt Lake Population.
+We can accurately theorize that house finch are an important amplifier of WNV in the Salt Lake City Population.
+We can do this because in our bar plots we saw a significant amount of more blood meals from the house finch containing WNV compared to all the other species of birds we collected blood meals from.
+This expands our knowledge of how WNV is spread and how there are specific virus bird hosts that are better at spreading the WNV compared to other species of bird hosts.
 We can use this information to be able and create a way to decrease the spread of WNV in house finches.
+We could increase the resilience of house finches by introducing GMOs into the population.
+We could develop more treatments that we give to house finches directly to stop the increase spread of WNV.
+There are so many solutions that we can now develop to stop the spread of this disease because we can target a new source of amplification host of house finches.

 # **REFERENCES**